Kyeongbin-Tom/calisol23-ionic-conductivity/README.md

 This scatter plot visualizes the agreement between actual and predicted values for each model.
 XGBoost and SVR perform particularly well with low scatter.

+#### 📌 Model Comparison Summary
+The SVR (Full) model achieved the highest R² (0.9623) and the lowest MSE, showing that a linear decision boundary in high-dimensional space fits this data well.
+The XGBoost (Full) model also performed strongly (R² = 0.9513), making it the best-performing tree-based model.

+When limited to the top-5 selected features, all models showed a significant drop in accuracy, indicating that key interactions may be lost when simplifying input variables.

+Among all candidates, XGBoost demonstrated the best balance between accuracy and interpretability, making it a reliable and robust choice.

+These findings align with established battery chemistry, where carbonate solvents and specific lithium salts are known to enhance conductivity.

 ## 🧪 Recommendation System